Alecktos/me-mover/README.md

 ## 2. Move episodes with episode-mover
 ### Example:
-    episode-mover -show-name "Halt And Catch Fire" -source "media/inbox-tv-shows" -destination "media/sorted-tv-shows" -force If there for example are a file named Halt.and.Catch.Fire.S02E08.mp4 in media/inbox-tv-shows it will be moved to media/sorted-tv-shows/Halt And Catch Fire/Season 2/Halt.and.Catch.Fire.S02E08.mp4.
-If that directory does not exist it will be created.
+    episode-mover -show-name "Halt And Catch Fire" -source "media/inbox-tv-shows" -destination "media/sorted-tv-shows" -force If there for instance are two files named Halt.and.Catch.Fire.S02E08.mp4 and Halt.and.Catch.Fire.S02E09.mp4 in media/inbox-tv-shows these will be moved to media/sorted-tv-shows/Halt And Catch Fire/Season 2/Halt.and.Catch.Fire.S02E08.mp4 (Halt.and.Catch.Fire.S02E09.mp4 will be placed in the same directory).
+If the show or season directory does not exist it will be created.

 ### Commands:
     -force              Show name directory and season directory will be created if they do not exist.